 I advise breast augmentation patients at my Houston practice to consider many different factors when choosing their ideal implant size.
 The following are a few things to think about when you’re making the decision about size:

-- Amount of breast tissue: Your surgeon must evaluate how much breast tissue your body already has.
-Your existing breast tissue provides coverage for the implant.
+Your surgeon must evaluate how much breast tissue your body already has as your existing breast tissue provides coverage for the implant.
 Women with less existing breast tissue might want a large implant, but it may not produce the natural-looking result that they want.

-- Plans for a family or children: This consideration doesn’t have as much to do with the size of your implants as the timing of your breast augmentation.
-Pregnancy and breastfeeding can often change breast size and shape, so many surgeons will advise you to postpone your breast augmentation until after having children.
+This consideration doesn’t have as much to do with the size of your implants as the timing of your breast augmentation.
+Pregnancy and breastfeeding can often change breast size and shape, so many surgeons will advise you to postpone your breast augmentation until after you are done having children.
 If you do proceed with your breast augmentation, you should keep in mind that very large implants, which cause tight breast skin and put pressure on the overlying breast tissue, could possibly diminish breast milk production.